RealToughCandy/7-day-free-trial/README.md

 ![code editor with text on front that says 7 say free trial the ultimate list for programmers](https://realtoughcandy.com/wp-content/uploads/2020/11/7-day-free-trial-realtoughcandy-1.jpg)

-Learn-to-code platforms can be pricey.
+Tech education platforms can be pricey.
 Try before you buy!

 Most free trials are valid for new accounts only.
 In other words, if you've signed up for a free trial on one of these platforms in the past, your account probably isn't eligible for another one.